Researchers say most patients only use a portion of prescription painkillers after surgery, leaving the pills available to abuse by others.

 “There is really no standard,” Boyett said.

-Those and other like-minded prescription patterns was fueled by drugmakers such as Purdue Pharmaceuticals, which markets and makes OxyContin, a drug that first ravaged rural mountain towns before spreading out to create the country’s current opioid overdose epidemic that surpasses both gender and race.
+Those and other like-minded prescription patterns was fueled by drugmakers such as Purdue Pharmaceuticals, which markets and makes OxyContin, a drug that first ravaged rural mountain towns before spreading out to create the country’s current opioid overdose epidemic that surpasses both

 The over-prescribing of potent opioids for non-cancer pain — such as back problems and post-surgical soreness — left many unused painkillers sitting in medicine cabinets, rife for the taking by those who were not only chasing highs but those trying to fend off the painful symptoms of opioid withdrawal.